-The minimum slope of lateral sewers shall be 2.00 percent (V• inch per foot) except that for unusual conditions, a slope of 1.00 percent (1/s inch per foot) may be approved.
+The minimum slope of lateral sewers shall be 2.00 percent (2 feet of drop per 100 feet of runV inch per foot) except for unusual conditions where a slope of 1.00 percent (1 feet of drop per 100 feet of run1/s inch per foot) may be acceptable if approved by the City Engineerpproved.
 It will be necessary; however, for the designer to provide a complete analysis of the need for any sewer service lateral slope less than 2.00 percent.
 The maximum slope shall be 100.00 percent (45 degrees or one foot per foot).
 Deep connection risers (see the Standard Detail for service laterals to deep sewers) or drop connections to manholes must be used where service line slopes would exceed 100 percent.

-Tees for service laterals shall be installed at 100% slope and with 1/16 or 1/8 bends installed to provide proper grade for service lateral.
+Tees for sService laterals installed at greater than 10% slope (deep laterals), tees shall be installed at 100% slope (1 feet of drop per 1 feet of run) and with 1/16 or 1/8 bends installed to provide proper grade (2% or greater) for service lateral.
 Service laterals shall be installed to the street right-of-way line or easement line.
-A water tight plug shall be installed in end of lateral and a 2" x 4" pressure treated wood marker shall be placed at lateral end, from pipe invert to two feet (2') above the ground.
-2" x 4" top to be painted white and marked with an "S" and the depth of the lateral measured from ground to invert of pipe.
-Curb Sanitary Design Standards 30 June 1993 line to have an "S" stenciled in black paint on face of curb at lateral crossing.
+A watertight plug shall be installed in end of lateral and a 2" x 4" pressure treated wood marker shall be placed at lateral end, from pipe invert to two feet (2') above the ground.
+2" x 4" top to be painted white and marked with an "SS" and the depth of the lateral measured from ground to invert of pipe.
+Curb Sanitary Design Standards 30 June 1993 line to have an "S" steneiled in black paint on face of eurb at lateral crossing.
+The "SS" shall also be stamped on the adjacent curb if one exists.
 A tracer wire (green 18 gauge, insulated copper wire) shall be installed from the mainline to the surface at the 2x4 marker.
+Omni Ball markers shall be placed above the intersection of the service line and the main line.

 Tees shall be located no closer than five feet (5') to manholes or other tees.
 Tees shall be located near the low side of lots.
+Tees may be located a minimum of 18" apart measured from edge of pipe to edge of pipe.
+This requirement may be amended for unique situations if approved by the City Engineer.